IsaacMellonie/API-Webserver-Team-Builder/README.md

 ---
 ### R7 Detail any third party services that your app will use

+**Flask** is used to form the underlying framework for the API.
+It provides a built-in development server and debugging, used to define the routes of our backend app.
+It is used to create the view functions which is useful for returning JSON objects.

+**SQLAlchemy** is an extension of Flask used for ORM interactions.
+It defines models in the API.
+It interacts with the SQL database with the use of Python classes instead of writing raw SQL queries.
+It maps the classes to database tables with rows in these respective tables.
+This layer of abstraction allows interaction with the database.
+SQLAlchemy also defines the relationship between models such as one-to-many or many-to-many.

+**Marshmallow** is a library for Python used for object serialization and deserialization.
+It is especially useful in scenarios like turning complex data types, such as objects from ORM (Object-Relational Mapping) or complex Python data structures, into JSON format, and vice versa.
+It’s used for schema definition, nesting objects, and validation within the API.
+JWT Manager adds support for JSON Web Tokens (JWTs) with the Flask app.
+It handles the authentication and authorisation with the use of decorators in our functions.
+It creates tokens within the authorisation header that help add a layer of security for data access, retrieval and user log-in.

+**Psycopg2** enables Python applications to connect to PostgreSQL databases.
+It executes SQL queries and manages transactions.
+The module supports key PostgreSQL features.

+**Bcrypt** is a password-hashing function used to build a cryptographically secure hash of a user’s password.
+It provides resistance against brute-force attacks and ensures that each password is uniquely hashed, significantly reducing the risk of compromising password security.

+**PostgreSQL** is an open-source relational database management system used to store information for the API.
+It facilitates complex queries and foreign keys and It offers a wide range of features to safely store and scale complicated data workloads.

 ---
 ### R8 Describe your projects models in terms of the relationships they have with each other

 ---
 ### R9 Discuss the database relations to be implemented in your application

+In Team Builder, I’ve created a relational database named “teamup”.
+It consists of tables labelled users, leagues, teams and sports.
+These tables form a relational database that establishes table connections and removes any data redundancies.
+It facilitates dynamic back-end connections for user-facing data manipulation and retrieval.

+Users: The “users” table stores personal information, relationships with other entities, and important data types which allow the system to determine levels of user access and interactivity.

+Teams: The “teams” table forms the fundamental relationship with nearly all other database tables.
+It unifies users to form teams, while also forming important relationships with the front-end interface.
+It contains id, name, registered, and date_created.
+The “teams” table acts as a join-table.
+Outgoing data for “team_name” is shared with the “users” table.
+It also forms outgoing connections with the “ladders” table by providing “rank” and “team_name”

+Leagues: The “leagues” table stores data containing the id, name, start_date, end_date, and (fk) sport_id.
+It establishes the relationship between “Ladders” and “Teams” to form a midpoint for league-specific information.

+Ladders: The “Ladders” table represents the positions for teams within a specific league.
+It contains id, league, teams, and positions for all teams.

 ---
 ### R10 Describe the way tasks are allocated and tracked in your project